-Kristine M. Reyes is a playwright raised and based in New York City.
-She is a graduate of Stuyvesant High School and Goucher College, where she received a BA in English with a Concentration in Writing in 2002.
+Kristine M. Reyes (she/her) is a playwright raised and based in New York City (the unceded territory of the Lenape).
+She is a graduate of Stuyvesant High School and Goucher College.

-Kristine’s work has been performed in New York City, Chicago, Minneapolis, Los Angeles and San Francisco, and has been presented by Primary Stages, the One-Minute Play Festival, The Bechdel Project and CAPSLOCK Theatre, among others.
-Her plays include the full-lengths Queen for a Day (Diverse City Theater Company’s First Draft Fellowship), Stage/Mother, Lily in Love (Queens Theatre’s New American Voices Reading Series; Mission to (dit)Mars Launch Pad Reading Series), and Eggs on Ice (2017 Cherry Lane Mentor Project nomination); the one-acts Quarter Century Baby, Something Blue (both produced by DCT), and Lola Luning’s First Steps (commissioned and produced by Women of Color Productions); and the ten-minute plays Ready, Aim…Fire!
-(ESPA at Primary Stages; Disney/ABC Talent Showcase), Balikbayan Birthday (Leviathan Lab), Sunday Surprise (A-Squared Theatre Workshop) and Puppy Love (Bindlestiff Studio).
+Kristine’s work has been performed in New York City, Chicago, Minneapolis, Los Angeles and San Francisco.
+Her plays include the full-lengths Eggs on Ice (Cherry Lane Theatre Mentor Project Nominee; The O’Neill National Playwrights Conference Semifinalist), Lily in Love (Queens Theatre’s New American Voices Reading Series; Mission to (dit)Mars Launch Pad Reading Series), and Queen for a Day (Diverse City Theater Company’s First Draft Fellowship); the one-acts Quarter Century Baby, Something Blue (both produced by DCT), and Lola Luning’s First Steps (commissioned and produced by Women of Color Productions); and the ten-minute plays The Grandmothers (Tonya Pinkins’ Truth and Reconciliation of Womyn), Ready, Aim…Fire!
+(ESPA at Primary Stages; Disney/ABC Talent Showcase), Balikbayan Birthday (Leviathan Lab) and Puppy Love (Bindlestiff Studio).

 Kristine is a proud Filipina American New Yorker.
-She grew up in Lower Manhattan and now happily lives in Astoria, Queens with her photographer husband and sweet little girl.
+She grew up in Lower Manhattan and now happily lives in Astoria, Queens with her photographer husband and young daughter, whose creativity inspires her every day.

 Member, Dramatists Guild of America